Tag Archives: gender

 As we clunk up the wooden steps, a dog starts to bark, and I can see a blur of white and black fur as he paces in front of the glass door.
 “Just do the signal when you’re ready to leave,” she adds, scratching behind her right ear to demonstrate before opening the door without knocking.
 It leads into a small kitchen, where the family sits around a table playing cards.
 Their eyes, first falling on Claire, soon rest on me.
 Some of them stand up.
 I give a nervous smile and wait for the introduction.

-“Everyone, this is my partner, Elliot.”
+“Everyone, this is my partner, Morgan.”
 I nod, giving a meek wave of my hand.
 Claire goes around the table, stating everyone’s name, but I have shaken too many hands over the past few days to remember many of them.
-The parents are called Glen and Karen.
+The parents are called Glenn and Karen.
 Their son, daughter, and her boyfriend are there too.
 Hugs are exchanged, and soon two extra chairs are produced and we all sit back around the table.
 Continue reading

 Boy Legs